Aliana, Texas

-Aliana is a 2,300-acre (931 ha) planned community in unincorporated Fort Bend County, Texas, United States.
+Aliana is a 2,300-acre planned community in unincorporated Fort Bend County, Texas, United States.
 It consists of 13 subdivisions and is within the Greater Houston area.
 All properties in Aliana have a Richmond address.
 The community is completely served by Fort Bend Independent School District and is located along Grand Parkway.

 Geography

 Aliana is mostly within the extraterritorial jurisdiction of Houston, and is northwest of Sugar Land and east of Pecan Grove.

 The community stretches from State Highway 99 to FM 1464, neighboring the Old Orchard neighborhood and future development of the Harvest Green community.

 Culture

 Aliana has two clubhouses, The Club at Aliana and The Westmoor Club.
 Both locations have a gymnasium, tennis courts, and a pool.

 Additionally, Aliana has seven parks, lakes, and jurisdictional wetlands.

 Located around Aliana are multiple outdoor commercial developments, the largest one being in the northwestern corner of the community.
 In April 2016, an H-E-B grocery store opened at the corner of Harlem Road and West Bellfort Street.
 In May 2021, a Houston Methodist multispecialty facility opened.
 In November 2021, a 3.7 million sq. ft.
 Amazon fulfillment center opened across West Bellfort Road.

-Aliana has a community council named Kith & Kin that is funded by a 0.25% fee paid for by the selling homeowner in each resale.
+Aliana has a community council named Kith & Kin that is funded by a 0.50% fee paid for by the selling homeowner in each resale.